wireitcollege/formatting-with-css-part-two/2-diving-deeper.md

 }
 ```

 By combining selectors with common `properties` and `values`, we can change the values in one place.
-Want to change the width of `#sidebar` and `#content`?
+Want to change the height of `#sidebar` and `#content`?
 The `float`?
 You can now do it in one place instead of two.